Return to: College of Health Sciences

 Electives (45 cr.)

-Choose nine courses from general education, BS in Healthcare Management, or other Walden bachelor’s degree programs.
+Choose eight courses from general education, BS in Health Studies, or other Walden bachelor’s degree programs.
 Elective credits should total 45 to meet the program requirements.
 Students may also be eligible to transfer previous credit to meet their elective requirements.

 Note on Minors: Electives can also be used to complete a six-course minor.